 For: A freelance graphic designer can compete on price when compared to an agency, mainly because of lower overheads.
-Whilst an agency has larger premises and more staff, this comes with bills that need paying and that cost is then charged onto the client.
+Whilst an agency has larger premises and more staff, this comes with bills that need paying and that cost is then charged to the client.
 A freelancer on the other hand can run a business in a fairly lean manner, relying solely on some computer hardware and software and some basic IT needs.
-This saving in overhead can then passed onto the client in lower project fees.
+This saving in overhead can then be passed onto the client in lower project fees.

 Using a freelance graphic designer often means you’re getting an expert, rather than a jack-of-all-trades.
 This in-depth knowledge means getting the best solution for your business.
 Another major benefit is a freelancer is in charge of their own schedule so can move projects around to suit the client’s needs and often can have a faster turnaround.

-Against: While there are not many downsides to using a freelancer, there might a few things to consider.
+Against: While there are not many downsides to using a freelancer, there might be a few things to consider.
 Some freelancers may tend to advertise more skills than they actually have in an effort to find more work.
-This means instead of an expert service, you’ll be getting a ‘jack of all trades, master of none’.
-Also keep in mind if your freelancer isn’t reliable, you might find work on your projects is slow or stops altogether.
+This means instead of expert service, you’ll be getting a ‘jack of all trades, master of none’.
+Also, keep in mind if your freelancer isn’t reliable, you might find work on your projects is slow or stops altogether.
 Finding a graphic designer who has a proven track record is key.

 Using a graphic design agency